Enjoying a healthy diet can help you improve your quality of life. However, what a healthy diet is for you may change as you get older.

 To help you plan your meals, you can download and print this weekly meal planner, complete with a basic nutrition checklist:

-Producing less saliva or stomach acid can make it harder for older people to absorb nutrients.
+It can be harder for older people to absorb nutrients from food.
 To address this, talk with your doctor or dietician about the possibility of supplements.
 Always check with a health professional before taking new supplements or medications.

 You may need to consider the impact of any medications you take on how you absorb nutrients.
 Health conditions such as diabetes and high blood pressure can also affect your dietary needs.
 Be sure to ask your doctor if you have any health concerns.